Board of Intermediate Education, Karachi

 The Board of Intermediate Education, Karachi (BIEK) is a government board in Karachi for intermediate education examination.
 It was established as a separate entity in 1974 through the "Sindh Boards of Intermediate and Secondary Education" amendment act No. 20 page 31 of the 1973 book of documentation.
-The current chairman of the Board is Prof. Dr. Saeeduddin.
-The Board has the power to organize, regulate, develop and control Intermediate Education.
-The Board of Secondary Education, Karachi has similar authorities for secondary education.
+The current chairman of the board is Prof. Nasim Ahmad Memon.
+The board has the power to organize, regulate, develop and control intermediate education.
+The Board of Secondary Education, Karachi has similar authority for secondary education.

+History

+In recent years, the Board of Intermediate Education, Karachi, has improve the examination system, enhance transparency, and modernize administrative processes.
+Additionally, the board has integrated an online result system, allowing students to access their grades efficiently.
+In response to declining pass rates (as reported in 2024), the board has launched initiatives focused on curriculum improvement, teacher training programs, and student counselling services.
+Furthermore, BIEK has collaborated with various educational institutions and governmental organizations to enhance the quality of intermediate education in Karachi.